Table of Content

 But to me, the idea that a shoe can increase your vertical is something that I always had a hard time swallowing.

-Then, six years ago, I decided to put an end to the debate by testing this theory myself.
+Then, six years ago, I decided to put an end to the debate by testing the theory myself.

 Can Shoes Really Make You Jump Higher?